SV VIKTORIA ASCHAFFENBURG

 Stadion am Schönbusch (1909 - )

-On Friday, August 22, 1958, the main grandstand, which could hold 700 spectators, burned down due to arson, destroying interior furnishings, sports equipment, and damaging the pitch.
-The grandstand was rebuilt in just three weeks, and the pitch was later repaired by the club with help from volunteers and US soldiers.
-After relegation from the Oberliga Süd in 1959-60 and dropping to a lower division, the stadium’s capacity went unused for decades, even during regional league matches against big names like TSV 1860 München.
-In 1984, the building inspectorate recorded a capacity of 10,500 spectators, with 650 seats in the stands.
-To prepare financially for potential promotion to Bundesliga.2, the seating was expanded to 1,200 covered seats with a new grandstand.
-This was completed in just five weeks, costing DM 500,000, and inaugurated on May 13, 1985.
-Another DM 200,000 went into further upgrades to meet Bundesliga standards.
+On Friday, August 22, 1958, the 700-capacity main grandstand burned down in an arson attack, destroying interior furnishings, sports equipment, and damaging the pitch.
+The grandstand was rebuilt in just three weeks, and the pitch later repaired by the club with help from volunteers and US soldiers stationed in the area.
+After relegation from the Oberliga Süd in 1959-60 and dropping down the divisions, attendances dropped away and a lack of investment in the stadium meant that by 1984 the spartan facilities on offer forced the authorities to reduce capacity to just 10,500 spectators, with 650 seats in the stands.
+At the time, Viktoria were challenging for promotion to Bundesliga.2 and to comply with stadium regulations, the Stadion am Schönbusch underwent a major renovation with DM 500,000 spent on a new 1.200 capacity main stand which was built in only five weeks and opened on May 13th 1985 before another DM 200,000 went into further upgrades to meet Bundesliga standards.

-Before the second season in the second tier in 1986, the stands were renovated and fitted with breakwaters, with costs of DM 47,000 covered by the city of Aschaffenburg.
-In 1986, only three of the 38 stadiums in the First and Second Bundesliga were owned by their respective clubs, including the Stadion am Schönbusch, while the rest were municipally owned.
-Due to financial pressures from investments exceeding DM 700,000, Viktoria offered to sell the stadium to the city of Aschaffenburg, planning to use the funds to build a new 3,000-seat grandstand.
-The city declined, despite already owning three-quarters of the property.
-After earning promotion back to the Second Bundesliga in 1989, an electronic scoreboard—still in use today—was installed, along with a second VIP room under the newer grandstand.
-A DM 100,000 donation from patron Alois Ammerschläger funded upgrades to the showers and sanitary facilities, the addition of a fatigue pool, and new rooms for referees and offices.
-To help cover the club’s prior investments, Ammerschläger bought the stadium for DM 700,000 and donated it to the city on the condition that it be fully renovated.
+Before a second stint in Bundesliga.2, the city council paid DM 47,000 for further upgrades to the stands in 1986.
+At the time, only three of the 38 stadiums in the top two tiers of German football were owned by their respective clubs, including the Stadion am Schönbusch, while the rest were municipally owned.
+However, financial pressures were building on the club after paying for the expensive stadium renovations and Viktoria hoped to sell the stadium to the city of Aschaffenburg, planning to use the funds to build a new 3,000-seat grandstand.
+Having already contributed to recent upgrades and the spectre of rising stadium maintenance costs becoming a burden to local taxpayers however, the proposal was knocked back by the council.
+After earning promotion back to the Bundesliga.2 in 1989, an electronic scoreboard - still in use today - was installed, along with a second VIP room under the newer grandstand.
+A DM 100,000 donation from patron Alois Ammerschläger then funded upgrades to the changing facilities, the addition of a swimming pool, and new rooms for referees and offices before agreeing to pay off the club's DM 700,000 debt.
+The rescue package also included ownership of the Stadion am Schönbusch which was promptly donated to the city of Aschaffenburg on the proviso that it be fully renovated.

-Under pressure from Alois Ammerschläger, plans were made for a complete stadium overhaul, including rearranging the stands, adding a grandstand on the back straight, and installing a floodlight system.
-The most striking change was rotating the entire pitch by 90° to ensure the floodlight masts didn’t block the view between the castle in Schönbusch Park and Johannisburg Castle, in line with the Bavarian Palaces and Lakes Ordinance.
+Under pressure from Ammerschläger, plans were made for a complete stadium overhaul, including rearranging the stands, adding a grandstand on the back straight, and installing a floodlight system.
+The most striking aspect was rotating the entire pitch by 90° to ensure the floodlight masts didn’t block the view between the castle in Schönbusch Park and Johannisburg Castle, in line with the Bavarian Palaces and Lakes Ordinance.
 A municipal planning office sketch showed the pitch enclosed on all sides by covered standing and seating areas, framed by floodlights.
-Just before the promotion round to the Second Bundesliga, construction began in 1992, forcing matches to be played amid a half-finished venue with only about 7,000 spectators.
-For further reconstruction, the stadium closed for a year, and Viktoria played on a sports field in the Damm district.
-The first construction phase finished on 13 June 1993, with Viktoria’s first game in the new stadium on 3rd September 1993.
+Construction began in 1992, and matches were played amid a half-finished venue with a capacity of only 7,000 spectators before the stadium was completely closed to allow for the works to be completed with Viktoria having to relocate to a local sports field in the Damm area of Aschaffenburg.

-The playing field, now rotated by 90 degrees to ensure that the floodlight masts did not interfere with the visual axis between the castle in Schönbusch Park and Johannisburg Castle, which would have violated the Bavarian Palaces and Lakes Ordinance, cost DM 1.5 million.
-After Viktoria missed promotion to Bundesliga.2 and spent a year in the Landesliga, plans for a new seating grandstand and floodlight system were postponed indefinitely, pending future sporting success.
-Without a second renovation phase, the stadium remained unfinished, bringing notable downsides: the rotated pitch turned the former main stands into back stands, causing poorer visibility and a sharp decline in seat ticket sales - an important source of income— by an estimated DM 30,000 per season.
-One side of the back straight was left deserted, with a forty-meter-wide gravel strip running its length between the fence and the stadium’s outer boundary.
-Long-time spectators still mourn the loss of the old stadium’s packed atmosphere; the open space behind the back straight swallowed the supporters’ chants.
+By September 1993, Viktoria were back home but having missed out on promotion to Bundesliga.2 and beginning a tailspin that would see them plummet down the leagues, plans for a new grandstand and floodlight system were put on hold pending an upturn in on-field fortunes.
+Without this second renovation phase, the stadium remained unfinished, bringing notable downsides: the rotated pitch turned the former main stands into end stands, causing poor visibility and a sharp decline in seat ticket sales - an important source of income - by an estimated DM 30,000 per season.
+One side of the back straight was left deserted, with a forty-metre wide gravel strip running its length between the fence and the stadium’s outer boundary.
+Long-time spectators mourned the loss of the old stadium’s packed atmosphere with supporters' chants being lost to the open space behind the back straight.
 Team captain Thomas Biehrer summed it up, recalling that in the old stadium, "... even 1,500 fans could give you goosebumps—now the atmosphere is gone".

-Despite protests, the city of Aschaffenburg, as the owner, couldn’t fully carry out the second phase of construction.
-The sporting requirements for the upgrade weren’t met, and the city lacked the necessary funds.
-For the time being, only twelve new ticket booths were built, costing over DM 320,000.
-When the idea of adding a grandstand to the empty back straight came up again in 1997, plans shifted from a 3,000-seat version to a smaller one with just 1,000 seats, but even that never happened.
-Feeling unsupported by the city, Viktoria took matters into their own hands in 1999, building a covered tubular steel grandstand in the municipal stadium with help from an advertising partner.
-This temporary structure, meant to last about 20 years, is 58 meters long and holds nearly 1,100 seats.
-Along with the main stand and extended standing areas on part of the Gegengerade, it brought back some of the stadium's once-famous atmosphere.
+Despite protests, the city of Aschaffenburg, as the owner, couldn’t justify paying the costs of the second phase of construction.
+There was no sign of an upturn in on-field fortunes and even if there was, the city council simply lacked the funds to cover the work.
+As a concession, DM 320,000 was spent installing twelve new ticket booths and plans for the stadium remained up in the air for the next few years.
+In 1997, Viktoria approached the city council with the idea of adding a grandstand to the empty back straight with plans scaled back from a 3,000-seat version to a smaller one with just 1,000 seats.
+Even that was knocked back and feeling unsupported by the city, the club took matters into their own hands in 1999 by building a 1,100 capacity covered tubular steel grandstand in the still municipal-owned stadium with help from an advertising partner.
+Along with the main stand and extended standing areas on part of the Gegengerade, this temporary 58 metre long structure brought back some of the stadium's once-famous atmosphere.

 BUYING TICKETS